raczben/tco_study/README.md

 # Details
-Following chapters will walk torough the very basic (and failing) implementation to three working solution.
+Following sections will walk you through from the very basic (but failing) implementations to three successful solutions.

 ## Timing requirements

-This chapter is optional.
-You can jump to the next section, you just need to accept the minimum `odelay_m = 3.0` and the maximum `odelay_M = 8.0` output delays.
+This section is optional.
+You can skip to the next section, you only need to accept the minimum `odelay_m = 3.0` and the maximum `odelay_M = 8.0` output delays.

 Altera has a quite good [cookbook][2] about timing issues.
-Or the Xilinx's [Ultrafast design methodology][3] can heps to calculate timing.
+Or the Xilinx's [Ultrafast design methodology][3] can help to calculate timing.
 The following picture is from that book.
 Chip-to-Chip Design with Virtual Clocks as Input/Output Ports:

 ![Timing overview of synchronous devices](doc_resources/altera_timing_blockdiagram_small.png)

-This study deals with only the *B* side, where the FPGA is the signal driver.
-Here is the output timing constraint with beliveable (random) values for the delays.
-(The *_m denotes the minimum, the _M denotes the maximum values)
+This study only deals with the *B* side, where the FPGA is the signal driver.

+Here are the output timing constraints with random values for the delays.
+(The `*_m` denotes the minimum, the `*_M` denotes the maximum values)

 ```tcl
 # create a 100MHz clock